This blog may contain affiliate links. Read our disclosure policy for more info.

 Milford Sound offers so much beauty – the best way to take it all in is by hopping on a cruise to explore places you wouldn’t otherwise see during a short visit on land.
 There is lots of incredible New Zealand wildlife that calls this area home, including penguins, dolphins, seals, and birds of prey.

 Milford Sound has many of the top-ranked and visited sights in New Zealand.
 The cool ocean waters are clean and clear often reflecting the mountains and cliffs surrounding them.
 If you have the time, I highly recommend booking an overnight cruise.
 At night, you can stargaze on the fiord, and in the morning, you can enjoy a warm cup of coffee on the deck while marveling at the beauty around you.
+I wrote in-depth about my experience on a Milford Sound overnight cruise and it didn’t disappoint!

 Be sure to bring warm clothes, including a waterproof jacket, and you’ll have no problem enjoying the scenery despite the rain.
 Plus, if you choose the right cruise in Milford, you can easily escape the rain in indoor areas of the boat.